The Best Basketball Books for Kids of All Ages

 Above the Rim How Elgin Baylor Changed Basketball by Jen Bryant, illustrated by Frank Morrison

 Elgin grew up during segregation which dictated where he was allowed to play basketball and attend college.
 But even traveling with his NBA basketball team, he was often turned away.
 Eglin decided to protest the discrimination by sitting out of future basketball games.
 His activist actions made a difference.
-The NBA put out a statement that they would not give their business to hotels and restaurants that discriminated against Black people.
+The NBA stated that they would not give their business to hotels and restaurants that discriminated against Black people.

 Basketball Break by CC Joven

 Lucas likes basketball but he must learn how to share the ball with his teammate.
-Simple sentences with repetition.
+This basketball book for kids contains simple sentences with repetition.

 Pass the Ball, Mo! by David A. Adler, illustrated by Sam Ricks